 If you liked this article please share it with a friend.

 Even if you are already experienced on how to use a monopod, you can pick up additional tips and ideas by reading the above articles.
-I've written almost a dozen of these articles relating to camera monopods so far and I encourage you to take advantage of them while you are here.
+There are dozen of these articles relating to camera monopods.
+Take advantage of them while you are here.